How to Measure and Increase Product Engagement in 2023

 Now let’s move on to the part you’ve been waiting for.
 Here’s how you can start measuring product engagement for your own product…

 How to measure product engagement

 For this section, we’re going to assume you haven’t set up any product analytics at all.

 If you have, then feel free to skip ahead to the next bit where we cover the more advanced aspects of measuring product engagement.

-Setting up product analytics
+Step 1: Set up product analytics

 The main product analytics products that we love are Heap and Mixpanel.